 Seeing as today is St George’s Day I thought I would present one of my paintings that is quintessentially English.
 Although my grandparents on my father’s side were Welsh and Irish I have always considered myself to be English however I am wary of nationalism.
 I consider myself to be first and foremost a citizen of the world and my English identity is secondary to that.

-There is something very English about so called nonsense poetry asides from Edward Lear we have Lewis Carroll’s Alice books, Kenneth Graham’s ‘Wind in the Willows’ and there are many other poets and artists who produced work on these themes, notably Richard Dadd’s marvelous fantasy picture ‘The Faery Feller’s Masterstroke’.
+There is something very English about so called nonsense poetry asides from Edward Lear we have Lewis Carroll’s Alice books.
+Kenneth Graham’s ‘Wind in the Willows’ is about as English as you an get and there are many other poets and artists who produced work on these themes, notably Richard Dadd’s marvelous fantasy picture ‘The Faery Feller’s Masterstroke’.

 If we look at the influence of psychedelic music in the 60’s we find that the UK interpretation was very different to the American take.
 The English pop groups were very much influenced by writers such as Lear and Carroll, we can see that especially in the music of Pink Floyd when Syd Barret was the leader of the group.
 The English psychedelia was inclined towards whimsy and world of the imagination whereas the American music was much more hard edged possibly because the youth of America had to contend with the Vietnam war.

 This is a painting that I was commissioned to do.
 I have always loved this poem and I like art that humanizes animals, sometimes this is called ‘Topsy Turvy World’ or the ‘World Turned Upside-down’.
 I wanted to paint a picture that was dreamy and atmospheric.
 The main problem I had was with the cat and how to make her look really ladylike.

 The Owl and the Pussy-cat went to sea

 They took some honey, and plenty of money,

 Wrapped up in a five-pound note.